The SpaceNet Challenge Round 4

 WHY THIS CHALLENGE MATTERS

-Can you help us automate mapping?
-In this challenge, competitors are tasked with finding automated methods for extracting map-ready road networks from high-resolution satellite imagery.
-Moving towards more accurate fully automated extraction of road networks will help bring innovation to computer vision methodologies applied to high-resolution satellite imagery, and ultimately help create better maps where they are needed most.
+Can you help us automate mapping from off-nadir imagery?
+In this challenge, competitors are tasked with finding automated methods for extracting map-ready building footprints from high-resolution satellite imagery from high off-nadir imagery.
+In many disaster scenarios the first post-event imagery is from a more off-nadir image than is used in standard mapping use cases.
+The ability to use higher off-nadir imagery will allow for more flexibility in acquiring and using satellite imagery after a disaster.
+Moving towards more accurate fully automated extraction of building footprints will help bring innovation to computer vision methodologies applied to high-resolution satellite imagery, and ultimately help create better maps where they are needed most.

-Your task will be to extract navigable road networks that represent roads from satellite images.
-The linestrings your algorithm returns will be compared to ground truth data, and the quality of your solution will be judged by the Average Path Length Similarity (APLS) metric.
+Your task will be to extract building footprints from increasingly off-nadir satellite images.
+The polygon’s you create will be compared to ground truth, and the quality of the solutions will be measured using the SpaceNet metric.

 THE PRIZES and WAYS TO WIN - $50,000 in Prizes

 The SpaceNet Challenge Timeline

 Want more resources for The SpaceNet Challenge?
 Check out the asset library, full of articles and information that can help you compete successfully in this challenge!

 Put your skills to the test and create next-gen geospatial computer vision algorithms using real satellite imagery and data!

 This challenge is live!